Should I Submit?

 What should I do to make my submission anonymous?

 Remove any information from the paper, video, and supplemental materials that identifies you or any of the other authors, or any of your institutions or places of work.
 In particular, replace the authors' names with the paper ID (for example, papers_0000) in your submitted paper.
-You may upload information that reveals your identity as "non-anonymous supplemental materials".
-They will be seen only by the senior reviewers for your paper.
+Do not include any acknowledgement.
+See Submission Requirements for more information.

 How do I include a reference to myself without identifying myself?